 High-Voltage Direct Current (HVDC) transmission systems rely on DC contactors for switching and isolating DC circuits at high voltage levels.
 These contactors are designed to handle substantial currents and voltages for efficient power transmission.

-5 tips to choose suitable DC contactor
+5 Tips to Choose Suitable DC contactor

 It may encounter various environmental conditions or unexpected accidents during the application of DC contactor.
 Therefore, it’s necessary to understand the performance and working conditions of DC contactor, or even test it under actual conditions to choose the suitable contactor for your application.
-There are 5 aspects we suggest to consider before selecting the right product.

 1. Coil